 A solo photo trip at the beginning of December 2019 taking in some of England's Jurassic Coast, which is absolutely stunning!

 This was my first solo weekend photography trip post retirement.
-Using an article in one of the magazines that I subscribe to, much planning had gone into this trip with on locations, timings & tides taking in best places for sunrises & sunsets ( at really civilised times in December!).
+Using an article in one of the magazines that I subscribed to, much planning had gone into this trip on locations, timings & tides taking in best places for sunrises & sunsets ( at really civilised times in December!).

 Arriving at my base in Swanage late on Thursday afternoon gave just enough time for a quick walk to get my bearings but armed with a camera of course!
 Darkness fell whilst out & as I walked away from the centre, looked back across the beach to see the pier & harbour lit.
 Normally for such a shot you'd need filters & a tripod - I had neither with me but fortunately, both my cameras have good noise reduction built in so I could shoot at a relatively high iso & for stability, I found a signpost on the edge of the beach with a big enough flat top to rest my camera on.
 A short timer delay on the shutter release to avoid creating camera shake & Bingo!